 What are the colors of Yunnan tea?

-Pu Erh, often called dark tea from China, exists, as a choice, as green tea or as black tea.
+Pu Erh, often called dark tea from China, exists, as a choice, as green tea or black tea.

 Green Pu Erh: a traditional cake

 Green Pu Erh tea is of Chinese origin.
-This drink has been consumed in Yunnan since the 17th century.
+This beverage has been consumed in Yunnan since the 17th century.
 However, some wild trees suggest an older origin, over 1000 years old.
 The production of green Pu Erh has not changed over time.
 It remains compressed into a cake without any fermentation.
 According to purists, this is the only true Pu Erh.

 Black Pu Erh: a post-fermented tea for export

 Black Pu Erh is a more modern Chinese production.
 The tea leaves are oxidized.
-They change color and taste.
+They change in color and taste.
 The product is then compressed into a cake or brick.
 Producers mainly intend it for export.

 Pu Erh: black tea or red tea?